The Murri Affair

-The Murri Affair (Fatti di gente perbene; La grande bourgeoise) is a 1974 historical drama film directed by Mauro Bolognini, starring Giancarlo Giannini and Catherine Deneuve.
+The Murri Affair (Fatti di gente perbene; La grande bourgeoise) is a 1974 historical drama film directed by Mauro Bolognini and starring Giancarlo Giannini and Catherine Deneuve.
 It is based on real events of a notorious 1902 murder trial.
 It was awarded with a David di Donatello for Best Film.

 Plot

 Linda Murri, the daughter of a liberal wealthy family, was raised under lenient sexual mores, and now is suffocating in a marriage to a conservative doctor.
 Her brother, an intense young man who wastes his time on whores and gambling, can no longer watch his sister suffer.
 He plots the murder of her husband, and through the crime lays bare a society feeding on unspeakable passions and illicit actions.